Skip to main content

 Input

-• measure (required): The measure on which you want to apply the trailing_period() function
+• metric (required): The metric on which you want to apply the trailing_period() function

 • date_dimension (required): The date dimension that is used to determine the periods